WhiteKNS/StoreProject/README.md

 So far everything is built for Windows for all configurations.
 As for cmake - unfortunately I'm not an expert in it, as I said, I used to fix some parts in CMake, but I've never written full projects in it.
 So for now everything is set up in Visual Studio, json library is a Git's submodule.

-If I still have some time, I can figure out Cmake and remember what needs to be finished.
+If I still have some time, I can figure out Cmake and remember what needs to be done.

 In terms of time it took a whole day to complete.
 The project is not complicated, but it is very cumbersome.
 And of course that's possible to spend weeeks to implement everything